 The Restaurant at The Setai

-Barceloneta is the Iberian outpost of the Pubbelly trio; a series of new restaurants that occupy a block a bit off the beaten path on Miami Beach.
-Barceloneta, and all of the Pubbelly restaurants (Pubbelly, Pubbelly Sushi) are inventive, creative havens for food as never experienced before.
+Barceloneta was started by those great minds behind Pubbelly.
+Barceloneta is an inventive, creative haven for food as never experienced before.
 Think, meatballs in squid ink, just to start with and the best Croque Monsieur in town for brunch aficionados.
 The wine list is not extensive, but it is remarkably well selected.
 It includes hidden gems from lesser known, but ever popular among the wine set, regions like the Termes by Numanthia and Pagos de los Capellanes.
 Spain is currently leading the pack in experimental and excellent wine producing countries, Barceloneta a great place to experience this shift in wine culture, especially Mondays, when all bottles are half price.